easyinsight/easyinsight.github.io/_posts/2020-05-11-concatenate-values-and-gantt-improvements.markdown

 author: "James Boe"
 ---

-Easily combine multiple values into a single cell, color your Gantt charts, apply new styling options, and enjoy better performance<!--more-->
+Easily combine multiple values into a single cell and color your Gantt charts.<!--more-->

 If you have multiple assignees for a given task, multiple tags for an opportunity, or other similar scenarios, the default behavior in Easy Insight is to create a separate row for each assignee or tag.
 For example, the following report shows the same todo with two assignees: